google/syzkaller/docs/linux/external_fuzzing_usb.md

     $ sudo ./syz-bin/syz-execprog -executor ./syz-bin/syz-executor -threaded=0 -collide=0 -procs=1 -enable='' -debug usb.log
     ```

+18. Steps 19 through 21 are optional.
+You may use a UART console and a normal USB cable instead of ssh and Zero Stem.

-18. Follow [this](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) to setup Wi-Fi hotspot.
+19. Follow [this](https://www.raspberrypi.org/documentation/configuration/wireless/access-point.md) to setup Wi-Fi hotspot.

-19. Follow [this](https://www.raspberrypi.org/documentation/remote-access/ssh/) to enable ssh.
+20. Follow [this](https://www.raspberrypi.org/documentation/remote-access/ssh/) to enable ssh.

-20. Optionally solder [Zero Stem](https://zerostem.io/) onto your Raspberry Pi Zero W.
+21. Optionally solder [Zero Stem](https://zerostem.io/) onto your Raspberry Pi Zero W.

 21. You can now connect the board to an arbitrary USB port, wait for it to boot, join its Wi-Fi network, ssh onto it, and run arbitrary syzkaller USB programs.